Migrants or refugees?

 The first Welsh society, the Cambrian Society of Canterbury, was set up in 1890 with the aims of maintaining traditional Welsh music and literature, encouraging immigration from Wales and helping society members to settle in New Zealand.
 It held its first eisteddfod (choral and poetry competition) in 1926.
 Welsh societies were formed in Wellington in 1907 and in Auckland in 1925.

-Several thousand Chinese migrated to the Otago region during the gold rushes of the 1860s.
+Several thousand Chinese migrated to the Otago goldfields in the late 1860s.
 They soon set up informal groups, based on their regions of origin, for mutual support.
-These lent money to impoverished and sick members and helped them to return to China.
-One Dunedin society, the Cheong Shing Tong, organised the repatriation to China of bodies and exhumed bones.
+These lent money to impoverished and sick members and helped them return to China.
+The first formalised group was the Dunedin-based Cheong Shing Tong (昌善堂), set up in 1878 to organise the repatriation of bodies and exhumed bones.

 Migrants from India had widely varying religious and ethnic traditions but set up combined organisations to promote their values and culture.
 In response to the racist propaganda of the White New Zealand League, the New Zealand Indian Central Association was formed in 1926 with branches in Auckland, Taumarunui and Wellington.
 In 2018 the association had a further seven regional branches and a number of affiliated organisations representing specific ethnic or religious groups, including the Probasee Bengalee Association, the Bangladesh New Zealand Friendship Society and the Pakistani Association.